t-kuester/sokoban/README.md

 * blue dot: player
 * green circle: target for box
 * yellow box: a regular box
   * blue box: box selected for push-planning
+  * red box: a box that is not on a target and can not be moved any more
-* dark-grey boxes: walls/obstacles
+* dark-grey block: walls/obstacles
+* light-red block: deadend (boxes can't reach a target from here)

 Status Line Format:
 * current Level
 * solved / total number of levels in current level set
 * number of steps used so far
 * best number of steps used for this level
-* last 30 moves (u/l/r/r; upper-case means pushed)
+* last 30 moves (u/l/d/r; upper-case means pushed)

 Controls